aikoels/appman/README.md

 This was built for IS4300 at Northeastern University for the Fall 2019 semester.

 ## Using AppMan
-Talk about the lego metaphor.

 ### Creating a New Application
-1. From the homepage, select...
+1. From the homepage, select "Create New Application!"

-2. ...
+   or

+2. From the homepage, select the "Infrastructure" tab at the top and then select "Create New Application!"

 ### Creating a New Server or Virtual Machine
+1. From the homepage, select "Create New Infrastructure!"

+   or

-1. From the homepage, select...
+1. From the homepage, select the "Infrastructure" tab at the top and then select "Create New Infrastructure!"
-2. ...

 ### Monitoring Your Applications
-1. From the homepage, select...
+1. From the homepage, select the "Applications" tab at the top.
-2. ...

 ### Monitoring Your Infrastructure
-1. From the homepage, select...
+1. From the homepage, select the "Infrastructure" tab at the top.
-2. ...